Edrusb/ezmeral-df-with-ray/README.md

 The [__translate.py__](Examples/translate.py) put a pre-trained model in inference using **Ray Serve** and let you interact with it to translate English sentences to French.
 These models requires the "transformers" and "torch" modules that are not installed by default on the nodes of the cluster.
 We will rely in the realtime environmenent to perform this operartion on fly and only for the time the model is in inference:

 Again copy the __translate.py__ into an empty directory and change your current directory there.
-Then run:
+A first approach would be to submit a job as we did in the previous example, though the __translate.py__ script requiring __torch__ and __transformers__ modules, it would be necessary to use the Ray runtime_environment feature as described below, but that would be painful as it would require to load those big library at each script run:

-    ray job submit --working-dir . --runtime-env-json={"pip": [ "torch", "transformers" ] } -- python3 translate.py launch 5
+    (RAY) root@df-1:~# ray job submit --working-dir . --runtime-env-json={"pip": [ "torch", "transformers" ] } -- python3 translate.py launch 5

+To avoid this drawback a better approach is to load these two libraries on each of the Ray node, in the venv we created:

+    root@df-1:~# source /opt/RAY/bin/activate
+    (RAY) root@df-1:~# root@df-1:~# python3 -m pip install torch transformers

+then we can submit the job as previously done:
+    root@df-1:~# cd Working
+    (RAY) root@df-1:\~/Working# cp ....../translate.py .
+    (RAY) root@df-1:\~/Working# export RAY_ADDRESS='http://10.13.25.131:8265'
+    (RAY) root@df-1:\~/Working# ray job submit --working-dir . -- python3 translate.py launch 5

 This will launch **Ray Serve** and "application" with 5 instances to address requests behind port 8000 of the head node.